 Develop my communication skills:

-I believe I’ve learned to make my communication skills lot better.
-It matters a lot when we’re relaying a news or test results that patient understands it well.
+I believe I’ve learned to make my communication skills a lot better.
+It matters a lot when we’re relaying news or test results that the patient understands it well.

 Importance of teamwork:

 In my profession most of the time we require backup from different fields or good care from paramedical staff or Juniors.
 It’s very essential to acknowledge the teamwork instead of taking sole credit.

 At the early stage of my career, I aced in this field.
 I give credit to all and the whole team is rewarded for the success.

 It’s what makes you a good doctor.
 You’ve to empathize with the patient and understand their suffering.
 It helps in the treatment too when you understand their condition you’ll help them better.
 It’s difficult to be empathic and still be unaffected by the suffering.
 It certainly takes a toll on us too.